unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 5 (1,800 XP)

 **_Water Form_**.
 The elemental can enter a hostile creature’s space and stop there.
-It can move through a space as narrow as 1 inch wide without squeezing.
+It can move through a space as nbullet as 1 inch wide without squeezing.

 **_Freeze_**.
 If the elemental takes cold damage, it partially freezes; its speed is reduced by 20 feet until the end of its next turn.